ashrithr/LogEventsProcessing/README.md

 Description:
 ===========

-Log Processing storm topology to count the log events and persist the events, this is a example storm topology illustrating integration between storm, kafka, logstash and cassandra
+Log Processing storm topology to count the log events per minute and status codes from http logs and parallely persist the events, this is a example storm-topology, illustrating integration between storm, kafka, logstash and cassandra

 Dependencies:
 ============